- Undergraduate Advising Manual – the primary resource for CS majors

 Learn about different types of research opportunities, offered both through the department and from across the university, with links to multiple resources.

 Johns Hopkins’ Life Design Lab provides a breadth of career-related programs, including résumé writing and interview preparation workshops, discipline-focused career fairs, internship and full-time employment listings, and more.

-Students are encouraged to pursue internships during winter and summer breaks and students can take part in a paid internship or work under a faculty sponsor for academic credit.
+Students are encouraged to pursue internships during their winter and summer breaks; students can also take part in a paid internship or work under a faculty sponsor for academic credit.
 A maximum of one credit per semester may be earned doing an internship.

 University Experiential Learning at JHU (formerly Student Employment) provides listings of job opportunities at Johns Hopkins and information about tax forms, eligibility, work permits, paychecks, and more.

 Undergraduates primarily work hourly as course assistants or research assistants in CS.

 - Course Assistant information – We hire a small army to help with almost every course in the department.
 Students must be rehired for each semester they work as a course assistant.